go-via/.github/profile/README.md

-# ⚡ Go-Via
+# Welcome to ⚡ Via

-> Home of **Via** — the engine for building fully reactive, real-time web applications in pure Go.
+**Go-Via** is the home of [Via]('https://github.com/go-via/via') — A modern engine for building **rich, reactive web applications entirely in Go**

-Via lets you build rich, reactive web applications **entirely in Go** — no JavaScript, no templating, no build steps.
+Via unifies frontend interactivity and backend logic under one language and runtime.
+No JavaScript.
+No templating languages.
+No build chains.
+Just Go.

-It unifies frontend interactivity and backend logic under one language and runtime.
+Here you’ll find Via’s **core package**, **companion tools**, **examples**, and experimental extensions that push the boundaries of what’s possible with server-rendered, real-time web apps.

 ### 📦 What’s inside